Nish-19/Contrastive_Learning_MM_FND/README.md

 Images can be downloaded by using image_url, which is provided in .csv files.

-ReCovery.csv file in source folder is uploaded in two subparts (ReCovery_1.csv and ReCovery_2.csv)

-TICNN.csv file in source folder is uploaded in seven subparts (TICNN_1.csv, TICNN_2.csv and so on).
+TICNN.csv file in source folder is uploaded in two subparts due to GitHub file size uploading constraints (TICNN_1.csv, TICNN_2.csv).

 ## Evaluation